blackbaud/stache-tutorial/content/stache/index.md

 # What is Stache?

-Stache is a static site generator that allows you to quickly generate responsive web documentation.
-Stache can be as simple or as powerful as you want it to be, and handles everything from simple Markdown documents to custom Angular applications.
+Stache is a static site generator that allows you to generate responsive web documentation.
+Static site generators take content, run it through layouts and templates, and spit out static html files that you can quickly deploy.

 ## Getting Started